Richard Berkeley (died 1604): Background

-Builds Stoke Park
+Re-builds Stoke Park

 In 1553, aged just 22 just after coming out of wardship and gaining possession of his inheritance, he rebuilt the manor house at Stoke Gifford in the late-Tudor style, which was subsequently known as The Dower House, Stoke Park.
 This construction was at about the same time his uncle Sir Maurice Denys (d.
-1563) was rebuilding nearby Siston Court.
+1563) was rebuilding nearby Siston Court, which survives in original form.
 The house was built on a natural promontory, probably originally selected for its defensible position, converted into an artificial plateau.
-It was rebuilt in 1750 by Berkeley's descendant Norborne Berkeley, 4th Baron Botetourt.
+It was again rebuilt as the surviving version in 1750, in the Georgian style, by Berkeley's descendant Norborne Berkeley, 4th Baron Botetourt, and was inherited by his sister Elizabeth, Dowager Duchess of Beaufort, when it became the Dower House for Badminton House.
 It is situated about 1 1/2 miles south of the parish church of St. Michael, Stoke Gifford, and its parkland has now been intersected by the M32 motorway from which the present house of 1750, painted yellow, is a very prominent sight.

 Lands held

 In 1564 he purchased the Gloucestershire manors of Stapleton, adjacent to the south, and Rendcomb, a considerable distance to the north, 5 miles north of Cirencester.
 Between 1563 and 1567 he sold the manor of Rockhampton, first acquired in 1354 by Sir Thomas (or Maurice) Berkeley of Uley (d.1361), to its several farmers-in-fee.